CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-structured skill description that clearly defines its domain (binary analysis) with specific capabilities and explicit usage triggers.
-The main weakness is the trigger term coverage, which could benefit from additional natural language variations that users commonly employ when discussing reverse engineering tasks.
+The main weakness is the trigger term coverage, which could benefit from additional natural language variations and common tool/format references that users might mention when needing this skill.

 Suggestions